namo507/office-doc-redactor/Thinking Approach.md

 - **Infrastructure** to enable the work
 - **Transparency** in tracking what was done

 The solution is now complete with all configuration files, custom styling, and a fully functional build pipeline.
-Run `npm install` followed by `npm start` to begin your document's "fitness journey."
+Run `npm install` followed by `npm start` to begin the document's "fitness journey."

----

-*This metaphor reflects my approach to understanding complex technical challenges by relating them to real-world scenarios that emphasize the "why" behind the "what".*

-*Last updated: December 25, 2025*